 - a.
-Any sexual act10 directed against a Complainant, 11 - without their consent, or - instances in which the Complainant is incapable of giving consent.
+Any sexual act directed against a Complainant, - without their consent, or - instances in which the Complainant is incapable of giving consent. - b.
+Incest c.
+Statutory Rape

-b.
-Incest

-- Non-forcible sexual intercourse. - between persons who are related to each other, - within the degrees wherein marriage is prohibited by Oklahoma law.
+- Non-forcible sexual intercourse, - between persons who are related to each other, - within the degrees wherein marriage is prohibited by Oklahoma law.